Addendum to EWP Policies for Remote Instruction During Autumn 2020

 13. COURSE EVALUATIONS

-It is required of all instructors in the Expository Writing Program to order and successfully administer course evaluations for each course that is taught.
+It is required of all instructors in the English Department to order and successfully administer course evaluations for each course that is taught.
 While it is clear that course evaluations are not the ultimate evaluation of an instructor's teaching, it is expected that the course evaluations will average a 2.5 or higher.

 14. INCOMPLETES AND ADD/DROP

-TAs are required to get approval of all "I" and "X" grades in Expository Writing Classes.
+Instructors are required to get approval of all "I" and "X" grades in Expository Writing Classes.
 The policy on Incompletes is detailed for students here.
 As a rule, "I" grades, for incomplete, and "X" grades, for no credit, are discouraged.
+There are few instances in which an "X" is appropriate.

 Class size in EWP courses is capped at 23 students (with EOP writing classes being even smaller).
 Entry codes are not available for EWP instructors.